-We offer an FDA-approved and CDC-recommended NAA (nucleic acid amplification) test for chlamydia.
+We offer an FDA-cleared and CDC-recommended NAA (nucleic acid amplification) test for chlamydia.
 Our NAA test looks for Chlamydia trachomatis bacterium through DNA amplification.
 Molecular tests such as the NAA test can identify more positive specimens than culture (swab) tests, and as such are considered to be highly sensitive and accurate.

 At least 50% of the time, chlamydia has no symptoms in men and women which contributes to the disease being extremely common and easily spread.
 It can be easily cured with antibiotics; get tested today if you think you may have been exposed.Put Your Mind at Ease Today